 The material was weighed, chopped into pieces, lyophilized, ground, macerated with acetone, and concentrated under reduced pressure in a rotavapor.
 The extracts obtained from this method were named At-A (A. tequilana), Aan-A (A. angustifolia), and Aam-A (A. americana); each extract was lyophilized and refrigerated at 4°C.

-Animals.
+Animals

 Male mice (ICR; 35 g weight) from the Centro Médico Siglo XXI IMSS biotherium were employed.
 They were kept under controlled conditions (12 h of light and 12 h of darkness), with free access to food and water.
 The assays were performed according to the Norma Oficial Mexicana NOM-062-ZOO-1999.
 The experimental protocols of the present study were approved by the IMSS research committee with reference number R-2010-1701-21.

-Damage induced with lipopolysaccharide (LPS) administration.
+Damage induced with lipopolysaccharide (LPS) administration

 The experimental model selected was that of intraperitoneal (i.p.) administration of LPS from E. coli15.